freesewing/freesewing/markdown/org/docs/designs/gozer/en.md

 title: Gozer the ghost
 ---

 Not quite sure what to say about this.
-It was three weeks or so before Halloween.
-And I was working on a different pattern.
-And then the thought of a traditional ghost costume popped into my head.
+It was three weeks or so before Halloween, and I was working on a different pattern.
+Then the thought of a traditional ghost costume popped into my head.

 So as a joke I made this, just so I could post it on the discord server.
 And then Joost asked